rocketlabdelta/rocketlabdelta.com/_posts/2020-02-13-gps-telemetry-in-2020.md

 [GPS Status][43] is an excellent tracking app.

 - It is a modern app (supports Dark Mode, etc) and recently updated (2019-09).
 - Its pro mode removes adds for $1.99.
-I paid this immediately.
+I paid for this immediately.
 - In "Radar" mode it supports tracking one or more locations at GPS coordinates you specify.
 - It supports "picture in picture" mode so it could be run "over top" of a transmitter tracking app (or anything else).

 *[TLDR]: Too Long; Didn't Read

 [^1]: I mean, you could drive it around in a car if you wanted.
 Assuming you have at least a driver and someone to monitor the ground station.
-Also, you would need to be able to drive where you needed to go, which is frequently not the case when chasing rockets through farm fields etc.
+Also, you would need to be able to drive where you needed to go, which is frequently not the case when chasing rockets through farm fields, etc.
-[^2]: I'm trying to get the app situation sorted before I buy it or reccomend that others do the same.
+[^2]: I'm trying to get the app situation sorted before I buy it or recommend that others do the same.
 [^3]: There are _lots_ of apps that make the GPS on your phone available over Bluetooth for _other_ devices.
-You can still get tablets without built-in GPS but aparently the market for apps that _consume_ GPS-over-Bluetooth isn't big enough to attract a lot of app developers.
+You can still get tablets without built-in GPS but apparently, the market for apps that _consume_ GPS-over-Bluetooth isn't big enough to attract a lot of app developers.
 [^4]: The [GPD MicroPC][42a] comes to mind as a good option for a mobile ground station.
 [^5]: Most Bluetooth GPS devices don't work out-of-the-box with Windows either.
 It seems pretty common for Bluetooth-enabled GPS modules to simply treat the Bluetooth connection as if it were a serial data connection.
 The data feed needs to be parsed and translated into something that the location services part of the operating system can understand what is going on.